-How to Celebrate Holy Saturday
+How to Commemorate Holy Saturday

 The man that had radically changed their lives, which they believed was their Savior was gone.
 The disbelief and utter horror they must have felt on Holy Saturday.